Le0Michine/FusionGridfinityGenerator/README.md

 ### Baseplates
 - accepts amount of bases X and Y directions
 - base measurement can be changed, default is 42mm
-- there are options to generate thick plate with magnet or/and screw cutouts
+- there are options to generate thick plate with magnet or/and screw holes
-- thick plate can be skeletonized to reduce weight and allow for connection holes support
+- thick plate can be skeletonized to reduce weight, it also allows room for connection holes which can be customized to fit certain screw size or glue in pin
-- size of magnet cutouts and screw holes can be adjusted
+- size of magnet sockets and screw holes can be adjusted

 #### Baseplate types
 Light | Skeleton with connection holes | Full